 “Yes, countless times.”

-What’s Worst Thing That Can Happen If I Start Taking Criticisms?
+What’re the Worst Things That Can Happen If I Start Taking Criticism?

 The truth was that it worked for my parents.
 It upset me so much back in the day since they believed that I was the reason behind our problems.
 They could not understand that it all started because my sister was never sorry for anything.